adamveld12/arma3server/README.md

 *NOTE*: I will include a guide on how to run multiple instances on one machine at a later time.

-After you run this container you can check if your server is running by [using the server browser by BIS](http://master.bistudio.com/?page=1&count=10&game_id=6)
+After you start a new container one easy way that you can check if your server is running is by [using the server browser by BIS](http://master.bistudio.com/?page=1&count=10&game_id=6) (make sure to add your server's IP and steam query port so that the browser knows about your server)

 The server is ran inside of a tmux session under the steam user.
 The steam user has limited access to the file system and is mostly locked down to the /home/steam directory.
 If you would like to access the server then you can ssh in, run `su steam` and `tmux attach` to get to the running server.